johnpeterman72/johnpeterman72/README.md

 - Mostly C's: **The Chaos Engineer** - Somehow your madness produces genius.
 - Mostly D's: **The Code Wizard** - No one understands how you do it, but it works!

-*Actually, John Peterman is all of these simultaneously, which explains everything.*
+*Actually, JP is all of these simultaneously, which explains everything.*

 </details>